Top

 GPS Maps & GPS Devices

 If you have a smartwatch or handheld GPS device, you can download GPS map files for use in your device.
-These downloads come with both .KML and .GPX file formats, the most common file types, which work in almost any GPS device.
-Each device will have a different process to load these files.
+Check out my supporters-only post, which tells you how to download GPS map files for free.
+Each GPS device will have a different process to load these files.
 Below are links to the most common devices.

 •Garmin Basecamp: How to load, view and edit maps on your computer and transfer to your Garmin device.